fRamirez42/assignment-3--fundamentals-of-computing-1--cs-114--fall-2023/README.md

 ## ❖ Before You Begin ❖

 1. Log in to GitHub.
-2. Fork this repo(sitory).
+2. Fork this repository.
 See [this video](http://code-warrior.github.io/tutorials/git/github/forking-and-cloning-at-the-github-web-site/) on how to carry out this step and step `3`.
 3. Clone your fork, using either the web site or the GitHub Desktop client.
 4. Checkout your personalized branch, the one with your name and GitHub handle.